SystemsLab-Sapienza/TGDataset/README.md

 ## Structure

-The dataset contains 35,382 Telegram channels stored in several JSON files.
+The dataset contains 120,979 Telegram channels stored in (alphabetically sorted) 121 JSON files.

 For each channel, we store the following information:
 - **channel_id**: the ID of Telegram channel (*int*),